c-goes/ide-container-arduino/README.md

 # ide-container-arduino

-A Container image for Arduino IDE 2.0.
+A Container image for Arduino IDE 2.0.0.
+Installs the ESP32 and ESP8266 boards while building the container into the mounted directory structure.

 # Usage